UlyssesZh/UlyssesZh.github.io/_posts/2025-11-06-nix-imperative.md

 title: Imperative programming in Nix language
 date: 2025-11-06 23:47:51 -0800
 categories:
   - programming
 tags:
   - nix
   - functional programming
 layout: post
+excerpt: >
-excerpt: 'Nix is a functional programming language primarily used for package management and system configuration.
+  Nix is a functional programming language primarily used for package management and system configuration.
   However, it may be interesting to emulate imperative programming constructs within Nix.
-This post explores how to achieve imperative-style programming in Nix, ipmlementing control flow, exception handling, and interactive IO.'
+  This post explores how to achieve imperative-style programming in Nix, ipmlementing control flow, exception handling, and interactive IO.
 ---

 Nix, a purely functional language best known for describing reproducible systems,